mayarrrrrr/Bookaholics_store/README.md

    -Return of an alert on clicking the buy button.

-   -Submiting of an order form has name,phone and location inputs to enable purchase.
+   -Submiting of an order form that has name,phone and location inputs to enable purchase.

    -Display of bookshops in bookshops-display(className) div and availability of books in the store.